Safety-Preserving PTQ via Contrastive Alignment Loss: Experiments

 \subsection{Analysis and Discussion}

-Our main results demonstrate that AAQ effectively preserves safety where other methods fail.
+Our main results validate our core hypothesis: reconstruction error alone is an insufficient PTQ objective, and extending it to jointly capture distributional fidelity and behavioral alignment leads to consistent gains.
 Here, we provide a deeper analysis of these findings, focusing on three key aspects: the decoupling of various performance metrics, a control experiment to validate our core mechanism, and a fine-grained breakdown of safety performance.

 \paragraph{The Decoupling of Safety, Utility, and Fidelity.}

 To provide a holistic view, we conducted a comprehensive evaluation on LLaMA3.1, assessing output fidelity (MSE), language quality (PPL), general utility (MMLU~\cite{hendryckstest2021}), and safety.
 The results in Table~\ref{tab:comprehensive_eval} reveal a critical insight: \textit{these key metrics are clearly decoupled}.
 The `best' method depends entirely on the chosen metric: `KL-Top' excels in MMLU, `KL' in PPL, and `MSE' in reconstruction error.
 Crucially, none of these methods achieves the highest safety score.